State Resource Guide

 Hawaii residents who do not qualify for Medicaid can purchase private health insurance through the federal marketplace at HealthCare.gov.
 The average benchmark (second-lowest cost Silver) plan in Hawaii costs approximately $553/month for a 40-year-old in 2026.

 Premium tax credits (subsidies) are available for households with income between 100% and 400% FPL.
-Here is what a 40-year-old individual in Hawaii might pay after subsidies:
+Here is what a 40-year-old individual in Hawaii might pay for a Silver plan after subsidies, based on the $553/month benchmark:

 How to Apply for Med-QUEST

-You will need to provide proof of income (pay stubs, tax returns), proof of Hawaii residency, Social Security numbers for household members, and information about any current health coverage.
+You'll need proof of income (pay stubs or tax returns), proof of Hawaii residency, and Social Security numbers for household members.

 Calculate Your Subsidy in Hawaii